 Kutaisi Airport has supported competition through the airport's competitive price policy for airport services.
-This has supported the increase in low ticket costs, promoting increased passenger flows.
+This has supported the increase in low ticket costs and promoting increased passenger flows.
 Kutaisi International Airport has directly contributed to an increase in tourist visits to the country and the indirect increase in tourism's contribution to the economy.

-Mestia and Ambrolauri airports are local airports; the operation of which facilitates comfortable, efficient, and rapid air services between Mestia, Ambrolauri and Kutaisi and the capital for both local Georgians and increased tourist flows.
+Mestia and Ambrolauri airports are local airports that facilitate comfortable, efficient, and rapid air services between Mestia, Ambrolauri and Kutaisi and the capital for both local Georgians and increased tourist flows.
 The government subsidizes flights to Mestia and Ambrolauri and the continuation of this subsidy will be important to ensure the airports remain viable.
+Telavi airport will arrange domestic flights as well that will be subsidized by the government.